 Add: A student may add a course prior to the second meeting of the class.
-Any additions to the student's schedule after the second class meeting must be approved by the dean of the school in which the course is offered.
+Any additions to the student's schedule after the second class meeting must be approved by the head of the department in which the course is offered.
 No additions will be permitted after the day identified as the last day for refunds in the applicable quarter.